lI4Nl/bloom-stick/README.md

 #### Start

-3. In C:/AttractMode, run the "attract.exe" file.
+3. In C:/AttractMode, run the "attract.exe" file (⚠the default folder shall not be modified⚠)

 To exit the program:
 * Press the BACK key (by default the ESC key or the RIGHT CLICK of the mouse).